Hegl1/SE_2021_g4t3/raspberry/README.md

 # TimeGuess on the Raspberry
-You can find step-by-step instructions on how to get the raspberry side on the TimeGuess game running below.
+You can find step-by-step instructions on how to get the raspberry side of the TimeGuess game running below.

 ## Installation